 If you’re like me, then your wardrobe is a total mess.
-When I’m having a busy week, the last thing I feel like is tidying up.
+In fact, the last thing I want to do is tidying up.
 Like ever.
 But, as more of us are staying at home for the moment, now is pretty much the perfect time to get into the organisation zone.
 And with a little music in the background and focus, it can be done.
 I have faith in myself and you.

 Heard of the Marie Kondo method?
 No?
 Where have you been?!
 Kondo’s bestselling book, The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, has a few simple steps to declutter your home.
 The best place to start?
 Your wardrobe, obviously.

-#4.
-Fold, don’t hang.
 After finishing up with your unwanted pile, you can get to work on the clothes you’re going to keep.
 I normally start with smaller pieces and work my way up to the bigger ones.
 It’s important to take advantage of the space your wardrobe has, folding most of your clothes will allow room for more and will leave it looking less cluttered.
 Leave your shirts, dresses and finer wear for the hangers.
 You could even think about organising your wardrobe by occasions and needs that work for you: think special events, work, loungewear and hot dates.

-#5.
-Create a closet you love waking up to.
-They say clothes and shoes are a girls best friend, well what better way to feel great than opening up your own wardrobe and being able to see everything you own?
+They say clothes, shoes and accessories are girls’s best friends, well what better way to feel great than opening up your own wardrobe and being able to see everything you own?
 By having a wardrobe that’s neat and tidy, you’ll get inspired by all of the different possible outfits you could wear for the day in one place.

 With that said, that’s a wrap!